GiottoVerducci/rulebook2024/content.md

 ## **GENERAL RULES**

+### **The Golden Rule for Cards:**
+Whenever the cards contradict the rules, the cards take precedence.

+### **Rules of Card Ownership:**
+The cards you start the game with are referred to as "owned".
+Your cards can become controlled by other Methuselahs but are never owned by them.
+At the end of the game, the cards you own are returned to you.
+If you are ousted before the end of the game, any cards that you own that other Methuselahs control remain in play until burned as normal.

 ### **Drawing Cards**
 Whenever you play a card from your hand, you draw another from your library to replace it (unless card text says otherwise).
 If your library